Differentiable graph-structured models for inverse design of lattice materials: Discussion

-An alternative to using an exact forward model is training a surrogate model, e.g., GNNs, which is computationally less demanding than running a finite element simulation.
+An alternative to using an exact forward model is training a surrogate model, e.g., GNNs, which is computationally less demanding (linear scaling) than running a finite element simulation.
 Furthermore, it can be applied to experimentally recorded data and a variety of (non-linear) mechanical properties.
 In this work, we trained GNNs on predicting the effective elastic modulus $E^*$ and Poisson's ratio $\pr$ of lattice materials.
 Although good performance is reached for predicting $E^*$, the model struggled with predicting $\pr$ accurately, especially for small absolute values of $\pr$.
 To better understand the predictive power of GNNs in this application, a higher number of mechanical properties should be investigated in future work, as well as alternative GNN architectures that are more tailored to the problem of lattice material property prediction.
 Moreover, we only used lattices with a predefined base tiling and small range of cells.
 In future work, a larger dataset that covers a vast regime of lattice topologies (e.g. based on Voronoi grids) could strongly benefit the training process.
-Major downsides of using GNNs is that a lot of training data is required -- more than might be accessible from experimental observations.
-In this case, a transfer learning approach might be used, where the model is first trained with simulated data and then fine-tuned, or partially retrained to predict novel properties, using experimental data.
-Finally, another possibility for reducing the amount of training data required as well as increase the performance and robustness of the model is to use a hybrid approach that integrates part of the analytical model in the GNN, basically molding knowledge about the underlying physics into the GNN architecture.